wellcometrust/timeline/README.md

 You will notice that the [Example Timeline](http://wellcomelibrary.org/using-the-library/subject-guides/genetics/makers-of-modern-genetics/genetics-timeline/) has an 'embed' option in the bottom-left corner.

-You can use the code in this panel to embed the timeline on your own website:
+You can use the code in this panel to embed the timeline on your own website, e.g:

 	<div class="timeline" data-uri="/content/timelines/history-of-genetics-timeline/" data-eventid="" style="width:600px; height:600px; background-color: #000"></div>
 	<script type="text/javascript" src="http://wellcomelibrary.org/plugins/timeline/embed.min.js"></script><script type="text/javascript">/* wordpress fix */</script>